-110 50% and 90% of total amplitude during the increase and the decline in canopy greenness in spring and autumn, respectively.
-Fitting was done by minimizing the sum of squares of differences between fitted (Eq.1) and measured Vv.
-In order to
+corresponding approximately to 10%, 50% and 90% of total amplitude during the increase and the decline in canopy greenness in spring and autumn, respectively.

+Fitting was done by minimizing the sum of squares of differences between fitted (Eq.
+1) and measured Vv.
+In order to better constrain the fitting at the end of the leafy season, each year of data was extended to the end of January of the following year.
+Thus, potentially, each time series is composed of 396 d instead of 365 d.

-2.3.
-Data
+2.3 Data

-115 2.3.1.
-Field phenological observations (OBS)
+2.3.1 Field phenological observations (OBS)

-We collected spring and autumn phenological field observations at the Fontainebleau-Barbeau forest over 13 years (2006-2018; see Delpierre et al. 2020, Denéchère et al. 2019) through complementary sampling schemes.
-Over the 2006-2018 period, we implemented an 'extensive' survey in which we monitored bi-weekly over March-April the bud development of >100 randomly chosen dominant sessile oak trees, and recorded the date at which 50% of the individuals displayed at least 50% buds open in their crowns (corresponding to stage 7 of the BBCH scale).
-Observations were done with binoculars by three inter-calibrated observers.
+We collected spring and autumn phenological field observations at the Fontainebleau-Barbeau forest over 13 years (2006-2018; see Delpierre et al., 2020, Denéchère et al., 2019) through complementary sampling schemes.
+Over the 2006-2018 period, we implemented an "extensive" survey in which, biweekly over March-April, we monitored the bud development of >100 randomly chosen dominant sessile oak trees and recorded the date at which 50% of the individuals displayed at least 50 % open buds in their crowns (corresponding to stage 7 of the BBCH (Biologische Bundesanstalt für Land und Forstwirtschaft) scale).
+Observations were done with binoculars by three intercalibrated observers.
 This date is referred to as BB-OBS (BB for budburst) in the following.
-In years 2015-2017 we complemented this protocol with an 'intensive' survey.
-Twenty-seven to 66 individual trees (depending on years) were tagged and monitored for bud burst from 0% budburst to 100% budburst in each tree crown.
-This survey yielded the progress of budburst for each tree crown, that we averaged to get the progress of budburst for the tree population (Figure 2a).
-We further averaged the individual values to get the progress of leaf senescence at the tree population scale (Figure 2a).
-We fitted the ADS (eq.
+In years 2015-2017 we complemented this protocol with an "intensive" survey.
+In the plot, 27 to 66 individual trees (depending on years) were tagged and monitored for budburst from 0% budburst to 100% budburst.
+This survey yielded the progress of budburst for each tree crown, which we averaged to get the progress of budburst for the tree population (Fig. 2a).
+We further monitored the progress of leaf senescence (percentage of colored or fallen leaves) in each individual tree crown weekly in autumn and averaged the individual values to get the progress of leaf senescence at the tree population scale (Fig. 2a).
+We fitted the ADS (Eq.
 1) function to these continuous data and retrieved the MOS-OBS (in spring) and MOF-OBS (in autumn) metrics.
-The MOS-OBS (obtained from the intensive survey) and BB-OBS (obtained from the extensive survey) dates compare very well, their maximum absolute difference being 1-day (Delpierre et al. 2020).
+The MOS-OBS (obtained from the intensive survey) and BB-OBS (obtained from the extensive survey) dates compare very well, their maximum absolute difference being 1 d (Delpierre et al., 2020).
 Hence in the following we will use the BB-OBS as the observed date of budburst over the whole (2006-2018) study period.
-All spring phenological observations were conducted on a bi-weekly basis.
-Hence the uncertainty of BB-OBS is 3.5 days.
+All spring phenological observations were conducted on a biweekly basis.
+Hence the uncertainty of BB-OBS is 3.5 d.